mayabrandi/clinical_EPPs/README.md

 The branch with the new script has been installed and you want to test the script through the web interface.
 (Or deploy it to production.
 The procedure is the same.)

-Say the new script is bcl2fastq.py.
-Running it from the commandline looks like this:
+Let us call the new script we want to test: `bcl2fastq.py`.
+Running it from the command line looks like this:

 ```
 (epp_master)glsai@clinical-lims-stage:~/opt/clinical_EPPs/EPPs$ python bcl2fastq.py --help